MicroEJ/docs/ApplicationDeveloperGuide/platform.rst

 - Select :guilabel:`File` > :guilabel:`Import…` > :guilabel:`General` >
   :guilabel:`Existing Projects into Workspace` > :guilabel:`Select
   archive file` > :guilabel:`Browse…`.
-- Select the zip of the project (e.g. ``x.zip``).
+- Select the zip of the project (e.g., ``x.zip``).
 The wizard will automatically discover projects to import.
 - Click on the :guilabel:`Finish` button.

 Platform Build